-Students must be registered on the RevTrak Web Store between September 7-28 to participate on the Debate Team.
-While all students are welcome to join the Debate Team, students will be required to submit an application that explains their interest and commitment towards actively participating on the team.
-Make sure you have a permission to participate form on file with the club sponsor or coach otherwise you will not be able to particpate.
+Students must be registered on the RevTrak Web Store to participate on the Debate Team.
+While all students are welcome to join the Debate Team, students will be required to submit an application that explains their interest and commitment toward actively participating on the team.
+Make sure you have a permission to participate form on file with the club sponsor or coach otherwise you will not be able to participate.

 Number of Participants

 The Debate Team has a maximum capacity.

 - Meeting Day: Wednesday

 - Time: 3:45 p.m.

 - Team meets on the following dates (some dates are subject to change):

 - Dec.
 1,8 -- building a strong contention and delivering it